w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ### Ecosystem Fit

 The staking-rewards-collector is a tool for gathering staking rewards for given addresses and cross-referencing those with daily price data.
-This is a handy tool for every validator and nominator in the ecosystem.
+It is a handy tool for every validator and nominator in the ecosystem.
 However, since it currently has a CLI and requires technical knowledge to set up (git, nodejs, yarn).
 A front-end hosted on a website could help many users reach this tool and enjoy the benefits.

 ## Team :busts_in_silhouette: